 You pay extra for each additional cloud or add-on.
 These fees are not standard and depend on your needs and desires.
 Please contact your Salesforce representative during your trial to find out what additional fees apply to you.

-No matter which cloud service or plan you choose, support is included with a two-day response time.
+No matter which cloud-service or plans you choose, support is included with a two-day response time.
 You also get access to the customer support community and free participation in interactive webinars, events, and mentored tracks.

 In addition to the standard support, you can expand with “Premier” or “Signature”.
 You will then receive extra support for an additional charge.
 With ‘Premier’, you pay 30% of your monthly fee and receive expert help and live support, among other things.
 With ‘signature’, you receive proactive help and incident management, among other things.
 Prices depend on the complexity and are tailored to your needs together with a Salesforce specialist.